A survey of some of the very human and vaguely embarrassing conditions that stalk men. And just to be fair, we have a women’s edition, too.

 You’re the only baldy in the family picture.

-The reason: Your genes made you more sensitive to the hormone DHT, which binds to hair follicles and shrinks them overtime.
+The reason: Your genes made you more sensitive to the hormone DHT, which binds to hair follicles and shrinks them over time, says dermatologist Adam Friedman of the George Washington University School of Medicine and Health Sciences.
 If you’re sensitive to DHT, you’re going to start balding earlier.
 But take heart: Most men’s hair thins out by age 60.
 Try this...

 Get a buzz cut.
 Cut your hair short, or shave it completely.
 One study found that younger men with shaved heads were perceived as more dominant and confident than those with thinning hair or a full head of hair.